kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="budgetid"></a>Budget Id
-The system generated identifier of the [Budget](budget.md) that this campaign shares with other campaigns in the account.
+The system-generated identifier of the [Budget](budget.md) that this campaign shares with other campaigns in the account.

 If the field is empty, then the campaign is not using a shared budget.
 If the field is not empty and the value is greater than zero, then the campaign is using a shared budget.
 If the campaign is using a shared budget, and you prefer that it use its own budget amount, set this field to '0' (zero) and set the [Budget](#budget) field to a valid budget amount.